jtth/webdir-api/readme.md

 This is a copy of the readme included in the `jtth-interview` zip file.
 It references files contained in the repos [webdir-api](https://github.com/jtth/webdir-api) and [webdir-spa](https://github.com/jtth/webdir-spa).

+The Uberjar, class folder, and SPA are *not* in this repo, but you can reconstruct them from the `webjar-spa` repo above and the build instructions below.

 # Introduction

 Hello.
 In this directory you'll find two projects with git repos. `webdir-spa` is an Angular SPA that communicates with `webdir-api`, the API built on Pedestal using the Jetty web server.